MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 | Carl | 24 | 1.89 |
 | Dina | 21 | 1.59 |

-Which can also be represented as a comma separated values (`data.csv`):
+It can also be represented as a comma separated values, e.g. `people.csv`:

 ```
-Alan,22,1.78
+Alan,24,1.78
 Beth,23,1.63
-Carl,24,1.89
+Carl,22,1.89
 Dina,21,1.59
 ```